eduardogott/HyperBot-Java/progress.md

 > !clearallwarnings - Clears all warnings in the guild
 > !clearallticketbans - Clears all ticketsbans in the guild
 > !clearallpunishments - Clears all punishments in the guild (i.e. executes the last 4 commands)
+> !punish - Set punishments with set times and reincidence rules

 ### music.py
 #### Setup